 Band Tension Measurement

 Measuring the band tension accurately is key to maintaining the proper tension.
 Start by releasing the band tension completely.
-Then, place the tensionmeter on the band and gradually tighten it until the indicator on the tensionmeter reaches the desired tension level.
+Then, place the tensiometer on the band and gradually tighten it until the indicator on the tensiometer reaches the desired tension level.
 Refer to the manufacturer’s guidelines or your bandsaw manual for the recommended tension range.

 Remember to measure the tension when the bandsaw is cool and at rest to get accurate readings.
 It’s also important to recheck the tension periodically, especially after changing the blade or working on particularly demanding projects.